dtima/broadwaycorp/docs/qa/Executive-QA-report.md

   - No more multi-project warnings after `"singleProjectMode": false`.
   - Auth + Firestore emulator opt-in via single NEXT_PUBLIC flag in dev.

+- • Security headers
+   - CSP applied and verified; no violations in console for core pages.

 - • Security
   - No service account files in repo.
   - Cookie/session behavior verified in http/https contexts.

-If you want, I can implement the P0/P1 edits now and wire a small integration test that exercises a forbidden server action path.
+If you want, I can finalize CSP + CSRF/origin checks and expand E2E coverage for admin/i18n flows.

 ---